ReillyFarrell/portfolio/about/index.md

 ads: false
 ---

+I'm Reilly Farrell, a composer and a game audio enthusiast.
+I compose original work both, acoustically and electronically.
+My specialty is algorithmic composition, created in a programming language and environment called SuperCollider - though I have experience in a range of other programs too.
+Come listen to my musical works on [SoundCloud](https://soundcloud.com/capybarrage-reilly).

+My second passion is creative writing - particularly screenwriting.

-I'm Reilly Farrell.
-I study music composition and creative writing at Santa Clara University and capybaras at [capybaraworld.wordpress.com](https://capybaraworld.wordpress.com/about/).
+I studied both music composition and creative writing at Santa Clara University and capybaras at [capybaraworld.wordpress.com](https://capybaraworld.wordpress.com/about/).

-Come check out my work on [SoundCloud](https://soundcloud.com/capybarrage-reilly).

 ####Software
 [SuperCollider](http://supercollider.github.io)